javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 A domain defines where the cookie is accessible.
 In practice though, there are limitations.
 We can't set any domain.

+**There's no way to let a cookie be accessible from another domain, so `other.com` will never receive a cookie set at `site.com`.**

+It's a safety restriction, to allow us to store sensitive data in cookies, that should be available only on one site.

-By default, a cookie is accessible only at the domain that set it.
-So, if the cookie was set by `site.com`, we won't get it at `other.com`.
+By default, a cookie is accessible only at the domain level that set it.

-...But what's more tricky, we also won't get the cookie at a subdomain `forum.site.com`!
+...What's tricky, we won't get the cookie at a subdomain `forum.site.com`!

 ```js
 // at site.com